Come All Ye Faithful

 My attention is jarred back by the escalating volume of Mom and Dad reminiscing in the front seat.
 Mom is getting visibly mad remembering when (East Jackson County Examiner sports writer) Dick Puhr characterized the St. Mary's High School basketball coach's move to another school as going "from the outhouse to the penthouse."
 She wrote Mr. Puhr a scathing letter excoriating him for single-handedly upending the joy and crushing the spirit of a team of athletes who go out every week and give it everything they have.
 I crack up inside, remembering how she used to wield a pen or typewriter to set a grievance right.

 Oh boy– Mom and her letters!
-If that woman had a dime for every angry protest letter she has written in her life, she could have retired from her place at the helm of St. Mark's School of Religion decades ago.
+If that woman had a dime for every angry protest letter she has written, she could have retired from her place at the helm of St. Mark's School of Religion decades ago.

-Though I don't recall ever reading the letter to Dick Puhr, I do remember two equally scornful letters, one directed at an entire television station, and the other going for the jugular of the billing department of a pedophile dentist.
-It is also alleged that Mom wrote to Hershey and Nabisco for infringements of some group's liberties or other overt wrongdoing.
+Though I don't recall ever reading the letter to Dick Puhr, I do remember two equally scornful letters, one directed at an entire television station and the other going for the jugular of the billing department of a pedophile dentist.
+It is also alleged that Mom wrote to Hershey and Nabisco for infringements of some group's liberties or other overt wrongdoings.

-I remember the first two letters because she paced around the living room talking out loud as she drafted them.
-They were also about incidents that directly and indirectly involved me, so Mom would check with me as her narrative developed to make sure that she was recounting events accurately, or that she wasn't making a mountain out of a molehill.
+I remember the first two letters because she paced around the living room, talking out loud as she drafted them.
+They were also about incidents that directly and indirectly involved me.
+Mom would check with me as her narrative developed to ensure that she was recounting events accurately or that she wasn't making a mountain out of a molehill.
 My mom is accountable like that, but she is also tenacious.
-She follows through with her threats to right a wrong, especially when it comes to writing letters.
+She follows through with her threats to right a wrong, especially when writing letters.

 After a call to my dad, and lots of choice words about unruly coyotes and "who the hell writes this violent crap anyway," Mom puts pen to paper and writes the local television station about her intent to boycott, along with rallying all her friends to do the same, all of their programming if they do not pull the harmful cartoon from their network.